Thank you to Simon Jervis and Lenka Cathersides for this research.

-Ellen was born in 1889 and at the time of the 1901 census is living in Islington with her mother and father, Frank and Louisa Watkins, and her 4 sisters and brother.
+Ellen was born in 1889, and at the time of the 1901 census is living in Islington with her mother and father, Frank and Louisa Watkins, and her four sisters and one brother.
 She is actually listed as Helen Watkins, possibly an error when taking the census, but the name and occupation of her father (a goldbeater), as well as her age and address make it clear that it is the same Watkins that marries Charles in 1912.
 In 1911 she is living in Bartholomew Square with her mother, father and siblings, the house that Charles will go on to move into possibly after he finished training.
 At this time she appears to be working as a book folder.

-Charles originally serviced as 5944 in the 5th Battalion Scots Guards, his number suggesting he enlisted between 3rd January 1907, and 20th April 1908.
+Charles originally served as 5944 in the 5th Battalion Scots Guards, his number suggesting he enlisted between 3rd January 1907, and 20th April 1908.
 He would have undergone military training after enlisting, possibly attending the Duke of York Royal Military School, Royal Hibernian Military School, or the Queen Victoria School.
 Between 1910 and 1911, Charles enlisted at Aldershot for the D company of the 1st Battalion Leicestershire Regiment serving as 9218.
 When war broke out, the 1st battalion were based in Femoy, Ireland whereby they returned to Cambridge for training before disembarking on the 9th September 1914 and landing at St. Nazaire on the 10th.
 On the 13th they were billeted at Montcerf, and then began their long march to Aisne.